-- You are kept out of strategic meetings in favor of younger workers.
+- You are left out of strategic meetings where younger workers take your place.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.